All ages and levels are welcome – Positive and productive lessons

 I’m currently accepting new students of all levels and ages.
 I teach at two locations, a private studio and at the Victoria Conservatory of Music located downtown Victoria.
 I regularly teach a studio of 30 one-on-one lessons as well as chamber music coaching and classes.
 I specialize in teaching classical guitar but I also accept steel-string and electric students.
 I aim to create happy, creative, and well-rounded music students.
 In additional to guitar lessons, I also teach music theory, history, and musicianship.

 I enjoy teaching a variety of students from determined youth, post-secondary students, to hobbyist adults.
 I’ve been teaching at the Conservatory for around 12 years and have been playing guitar for 26 years.
 I’ve adjudicated festivals, exams, and masterclasses for The Alberta Provincial Festival, Mount Royal University Conservatory, Calgary Guitar Society, The Northwest Music Festival, and many more.
-Although I specialize in classical guitar I also love popular music from rock, folk, metal, and jazz.
+Although I specialize in classical guitar I love popular music from rock, folk, metal, and jazz.
 In addition to teaching I also perform professionally and have received many awards as well financial assistance from the Canada Council for Arts.

 Benefits of guitar with Bradford

-- Weekly private lessons
+- Weekly private lessons, masterclasses, and workshops

 - Ensemble playing opportunities